BinarCode/laravel-restify/UPGRADING.md

 to `false` (or `RESTIFY_REVOKE_TOKENS_ON_RESET=false`) to keep tokens alive; a published `config/restify.php` without the key revokes, like the default.

+The password, `remember_token`, reset-token deletion and token revocation run in one transaction; the event fires after it commits.
+If your `users` table has no `remember_token` column, set `protected $rememberTokenName = '';` on the user model so the rotation is skipped - otherwise the save fails and the reset returns a `500`.

 `forgotPassword` now skips issuing a new token and sending the email when the broker created one for that user within `auth.passwords.{broker}.throttle` seconds (60 by default).
 The response stays the same generic success, so it reveals nothing about the